 Alex is the preaching pastor of Emmanuel Church, giving special attention to preaching, counseling, and discipleship.
 He grew up in Miami, Florida where he came to faith as a young boy.
 He then spent his high school and college years in the upstate of South Carolina before moving to the Raleigh-Durham area for seminary training.
 In 2017, he, along with a small team, planted Emmanuel Church in northwest Winston Salem.
-Alex is married to his lovely wife Jenna and they have three children - two sons, Dominic and Judah, and a daughter, Camden.
+Alex is married to his lovely wife, Jenna, and they have three children - two sons, Dominic and Judah, and a daughter, Camden.
 Alex and Jenna love to read, travel, and show hospitality in their home.
 Alex holds a B.S. in Finance from Clemson University, an M.Div. in Christian Ministry and Ph.D. in Historical Theology from Southeastern Baptist Theological Seminary.
 He is the author of Spurgeon and the Poor: How the Gospel Compels Christian Social Concern (Reformation Heritage, 2023) and Spurgeon on Pastoral Ministry: Lectures and Address from the Prince of Preachers (H&E, 2023).
-He's also published several articles with the Gospel Coalition, 9Marks Ministries, the Spurgeon Center, and the London Lyceum.
+He's also published several articles with The Gospel Coalition, 9Marks, and the London Lyceum.

 At FMS 2022 we enjoyed messages from Juan Sanchez of High Pointe Baptist Church in Austin, TX, Bobby Jamieson of Capitol Hill Baptist Church of Washington, D.C., and Alex DiPrima of Emmanuel Church in Winston Salem, NC.
 You can access their messages below:

 Juan Sanchez - "Whoever Would Be Great Must Be Your Servant" (audio | video)